The Douglas lemma for von Neumann algebras and some applications: Introduction

-\begin{remark} A complex Hilbert space may be viewed as a Hilbert $\mathbb{C}$-bimodule with the left and right action both given by the usual scaling.
-Here $C^*$-convexity is just regular convexity. \end{remark}
+\begin{example} \begin{itemize} \item[(i)] A $C^*$-algebra may be viewed as a $\mathbb{C}$-bimodule with the left and right action both given by the usual scaling.
+In this case, $C^*$-convexity reduces to the usual notion of convexity.

+\item[(ii)] A $C^*$-algebra $\mathfrak{A}$ may be viewed as a $\mathfrak{A}$-bimodule with the left action (right action, respectively) given by multiplication on the left (on the right, respectively).
+For $\mathfrak{A} = \mathcal{B}(\mathscr{H})$ this is the context in which $C^*$-convexity is discussed by Loebl and Paulsen in \cite{loebl-paulsen}. \end{itemize}